 - We have grown our Telecheck service whereby we are contacting service users to make sure they are ok or have taken any medication.

 - We have also supported other ARCs by taking their calls at times of high sickness through the coronavirus pandemic to ensure they do not need to worry about their service users when they do not have enough staff to handle the calls.

 - We are communicating regularly with our corporate clients to ensure our service is meeting their needs and we are doing all we can to support them in this difficult time.

 How are we supporting staff who are on furlough leave?

 We do not have many staff still on furlough leave with most having returned to work.
 However, for those who are still on furlough we have been communicating with them on a regular basis and keeping them included in any communications and business updates.
 Even though staff are on leave we have been keeping them occupied by issuing e-learning training courses.

 Are we doing anything to help those staff who are working from home?

-We have created a home working and Wellbeing assessment for completion by all staff working from home.
-This will be issued on a regular basis and reviewed by their line manager before issuing to the H&S advisor and HR Partner to agree a course of action, as necessary.
+We have created a Home Working and Wellbeing assessment for completion by all staff working from home.
+This is being issued on a regular basis and reviewed by their line manager before issuing to the H&S advisor and HR Partner to agree a course of action, as necessary.

-- Regular calls and meetings have been set up with all home workers and where possible meetings are undertaken using video conferencing facilities such as teams or Starleaf.
+- Regular calls and meetings have been set up with all home workers and where possible meetings are undertaken using video conferencing facilities such as Microsoft Teams.

 - Regular communications are being sent out to all staff giving business and coronavirus updates to ensure everyone is aware of what is happening across the business.